vasant-techie/vasant-techie/README.md

 - Architecting and building data pipelines — from ingest to insight
 - Designing microservices & resilient APIs
-- Automating infrastructure and scaling workloads
-- Diving into distributed systems, cluster management, and performance optimization
+- Automating, Reverse Engineering
-- Collaborating, learning, teaching—and breaking things (then fixing them)
+- Collaborating, learning, and breaking things (then fixing them)

 ---